 Race and turnout

 I do not yet see a persuasive link between modern RCV implementations and turnout differences across racial groups.
-McDaniel found lower turnout in San Francisco precincts with high proportions of black, white, young, and less-educated voters when comparing these precincts pre- and post-RCV.
-He later found lower overall turnout in RCV when comparing RCV and non-RCV off-year elections.
-Kimball and Anthony compared decisive-round turnout in RCV, primary-general, and two-round contexts.
+One study found lower turnout in San Francisco precincts with high proportions of black, white, young, and less-educated voters when comparing these precincts pre- and post-RCV.
+The author later found lower overall turnout in RCV when comparing RCV and non-RCV off-year elections.
+Another group of authors compared decisive-round turnout in RCV, primary-general, and two-round contexts.
 The units in this part of their analysis were matched cities, so they can’t finely disaggregate turnout by race/ethnicity.
 On average, they found less drop-off between the first and final rounds of an RCV count than they found between the first and second rounds of a primary-general or two-round cycle.